pgcentralfoundation/pgrx/SAFETY.md

-# Safety of `pgx`
+# Safety of `pgrx`

-Documentation for invariants that `pgx` relies on for the soundness of its Rust interface, or ways that `pgx` compensates for assumed non-invariants, or just notes about the quirks of Postgres that have been discovered.
+Documentation for invariants that `pgrx` relies on for the soundness of its Rust interface, or ways that `pgrx` compensates for assumed non-invariants, or just notes about the quirks of Postgres that have been discovered.

 Specific functions will have their safety conditions documented on them,